SamCoVT/TaliForth2/docs/manual.md

 scope (between two regular labels).
 This allows multiple words to all have a `_done:` label, for example, and each word will only branch to its own local version of `_done:` found within its scope.
-Any branching within the word (eg. for ifs and loops) should be done with local labels.
+Any branching within the word (e.g. for ifs and loops) should be done with local labels.
 Labels without an underscore at the beginning are globally available.

 The labels xt_xxxx and z_xxxx need to be the entry and exit point, respectively, of your word.
-The xxxx portion should be your word spelled out (eg. numbers and symbols spelled out with underscores between them).
+The xxxx portion should be your word spelled out (e.g. numbers and symbols spelled out with underscores between them).
 Although allowed in the Forth word, the dash "-" symbol is not allowed in the label (the assembler will try to do subtraction), so it is replaced with an underscore anywhere it is